-1384.1. (a) A power of appointment can be exercised only by a donee having the capacity to transfer the interest in property to which the power relates.
+(a) A power of appointment can be exercised only by a donee having the capacity to transfer the interest in property to which the power relates.

-- (b) Unless the creating instrument otherwise provides, a donee who is a minor may exercise a power of appointment only if: - (1) He is over the age of 18 years and exercises the power of appointment by a will; or - (2) He is deemed under Civil Code Section 25 to be an adult person for the purpose of entering into any engagement or transaction respecting property or his estate.
+(b) Unless the creating instrument otherwise provides, a donee who is a minor may exercise a power of appointment only if:

+(1) He is over the age of 18 years and exercises the power

+of appointment by a will; or

+(2) He is deemed under Civil Code Section 25 to be an adult person for the purpose of entering into any engagement or transaction respecting property or his estate.

 Comment.
 Under Section 1384.1, the normal rules for determining capacity govern the capacity of the donee to exercise a power of appointment.
 See Swart v.
 Security First Nat'l Bank, 48 Cal.
 App.2d 824, 120 P.2d 697 (1942).
-Subdivision (a) states the common law rule embodied in Section 345 of the Restatement of Property and is substantially the same as Michigan Statutes Annotated Section 26.155(105)(1)(Supp.
-1967) and Wisconsin Statutes Annotated Section 232.05(1)(Supp.
+Subdivision (a) states the common law rule embodied in Section 345 of the Restatement of Property and is substantially the same as Michigan Statutes Annotated Section 26.155(105) (1) (Supp.
+1967) and Wisconsin Statutes Annotated Action 232.05(1)

+(Supp.
 1967).

 Subdivision (b) states a requirement applicable to a donee who is a minor.
-This requirement is in addition to the general requirement stated in subdivision (a)(e.g., donee not judicially determined to be of unsound mind) which a minor donee also must satisfy.
+This requirement is in addition to the general requirement stated in subdivision (a) (e.g., donee not judicially determined to be of unsound mind) which a minor donee also must satisfy.
 Subdivision (b) adopts the same rules that determine whether a minor can make a valid will (Probate Code Section 21) or can enter into a transaction respecting property or his estate that cannot be disaffirmed (Civil Code Section 25).

 Article 2.
-Scope of Donee's Authority; Formalities Required
+Scope of Donee's Authority.

 Section 1385.1.
-Scope of donee's authority generally
+Scope of donee's authority generally.

-- 1385.1. (a) Except to the extent that the creating instrument manifests an intent to impose limitations, the authority of the donee to determine appointees and to select the time and manner of making appointments is unlimited. - (b) Except as otherwise provided in this title, if the creating instrument specifies requirements as to the manner, time, and conditions of the exercise of a power of appointment, the power can be exercised only by complying with those requirements. - (c) Unless expressly prohibited by the creating instrument, a power stated to be exercisable by an inter vivos instrument is also exercisable by a written will.
+(a) Except as otherwise provided in this title, if the creating instrument specifies requirements as to the manner, time, and conditions of the exercise of a power of appointment, the power can be exercised only by complying with those requirements.

+(b) Unless expressly prohibited by the creating instrument, a power stated to be exercisable by an inter vivos instrument is also exercisable by a written will.

 Comment.
-Subdivision (a) of Section 1385.1 codifies the common law rule stated in Section 324 of the Restatement of
+Subdivision (a) of Section 1385.1 codifies the common law rule embodied in Section 346 of the Restatement of Property.
+See also